PhD Research at LLMVC

 Distance Learning: Where posisble, a PhD may be undertaken by Distance Learning, with no residency or visa requirement.
 This may be especially suitable for those in full-time employment, or for whom relocating to Aberdeen would be difficult.
 Distance Learning students receive the same level of supervision as on-campus students, with supervision meetings normally conducted online or by telephone.
 Distance learning students also have access to the University Library and resources, and are welcome to visit the campus, though a student visitor visa may be required.

 Before you apply, you should contact a potential supervisor to discuss your research proposal and the feasibility of conducting your project at a distance.
 You and your potential supervisor can then discuss whether your research can be undertaken completely at a distance or whether some campus trips will be necessary, especially with regards to acquiring necessary research skills.
-If you are interested in undertaking a PhD via distance learning but are uncertain who to approach, please contact the Professor Andrew Gordon.
+If you are interested in undertaking a PhD via distance learning but are uncertain who to approach, please contact the Dr Suk-Jun Kim.

 - Complete Your Application